 BMI expects the consumer electronics market to expand at a compound annual growth rate (CAGR) of 6.5% between 2015 and 2019.
 We expect strong growth in mobile handsets sales, particularly in terms of smartphones, once the 3G market becomes more competitive.
+Strong growth of 3G services is demonstrated by MTN Irancell's recent claims that the number of data subscribers on its network has increased to more than 21mn since launching 3G and 4G services last year, including 7mn on its 3G and 4G networks.
 This growth will also be sustained by strong ongoing growth in AV devices and computers.
-Mobile handsets have the advantage of being sold per mobile connection, and households will likely have several devices.
-We forecast that market penetration will reach 163% by 2019.
+Mobile handsets have the advantage of being sold per mobile connection and households will likely have several devices.
+We forecast that market penetration will reach 164% by 2019.
 Even taking into account the size of the population, the level of GDP and the removal of restrictions on the import of some devices, the market will not reach its full potential in the short to medium term.